Nature's Remedy for Joint Pain, Leaky Gut Syndrome and Smooth Skin - Beef Gelatin!

 Surprisingly, for such a colorless, tasteless, odorless substance, gelatin contains eighteen amino acids - sadly, not all of which are essential (i.e. not made by the body and therefore required in our diets).

 Those that aren't considered essential, however, have been subject to many studies showing that, if not essential, these amino acids should be considered "conditionally essential."

 Two of these amino acids are glycine and proline.

-Glycine can be made by the body, but often, due to poor diet (processed/fast foods, hormone-infused meat and dairy, GMOs, etc...) or other health conditions (including injury, arthritis/joint pain, pregnancy, infancy, etc.) cannot be made in large enough quantities satisfy the body's needs.
+Glycine can be made by the body, but often, due to poor diet (processed/fast foods, hormone-infused meat, and dairy, GMOs, etc...) or other health conditions (including injury, arthritis/joint pain, pregnancy, infancy, etc.) cannot be made in large enough quantities satisfy the body's needs.

-The same goes with proline.
+The same goes for proline.
 The body produces it, but often, due to Vitamin C deficiencies and other factors, the body either fails to produce enough, or the body cannot absorb and utilize it.

 Gelatin helps to provide these nutrients on a large scale and with a huge amount of benefits.

 - Supporting healthy growth in infants

 - Reversing undernourishment or malnutrition, as gelatin can be tolerated by the stomach when almost nothing else can